 8. “How are bugs and pests controlled?”
 Biodiversity is a major part of organic farming.
 Farmers who install wildlife corridors and pollinator plantings, including meadows, will attract beneficial inspects into the field to prey on pests that like to eat crops.
 Bugs are only bad in processed foods.
 There are also organic-approved pest-control products on the market.
 If your farmer uses them, ask for the product name, and check to see if it’s on the OMRI list.

 9. “Ask what types of seeds are used?”
-Specifically ask if the seeds are Monsanto backed or sold by a Monsanto-backed company.
+Specifically ask vendors at your farmers’ markets if the seeds are Monsanto backed or sold by a Monsanto-backed company.
 Click here for a list of heritage, conventional and some organic sources.
 Certified organic seed varieties are, by definition, GMO-free.
 The Organic Seed Alliance maintains a list of Sources of Organic Seeds.
 Other sources: De Dell Seeds Organic and Non-GMO corn seed and Turtletree Seed Biodynamic seed.
 Certified organic growers are not allowed to have GMO’s in their seeds.

 10. “Do you pot up transplants with compost, reuse and recycle?”
 (Look for worn-looking hands and a green, rough thumb as well as having a few bug chew holes in their produce.)
 While this may seem trivial and a bit tongue-n-cheek, most farmers look like…farmers.
 Taking the time to notice little things may provide you with a good amount of information.